alexhunsley/interpolate-and-upscale/README.md

 It can handle reduction of resolution and frames (as well as increase, obviously).

 Videos produced run at 30fps.
-This means that frame interpolation multiplier in effect is setting the speed: `-interp 0.5` = half speed video running at 30fps.
+This means that frame interpolation multiplier in effect is setting the speed: `-interp 0.5` = half speed video running at 30fps, assuming input videos are 30fps.

 It uses [fx-upscale](https://github.com/searchinglokesh/RIFE-Official) for upscaling and [RIFE](https://github.com/searchinglokesh/RIFE-Official)  for frame interpolation.